Whatsapp Icon

 Avoiding Potential Interactions with Cancer Treatments

-While glutamine can be a beneficial addition to your cancer treatment plan, its crucial to discuss with your healthcare provider before starting any supplement.
+While glutamine can be a beneficial addition to your cancer treatment plan, it's crucial to discuss it with your healthcare provider before starting any supplement.
 Glutamine might interact with certain cancer medications or treatments, potentially affecting their efficacy.
 Your healthcare provider can advise on the optimal dosage and timing of glutamine supplementation to avoid any potential interactions.

 Vegetarian Sources of Glutamine